XRAG: eXamining the Core -- Benchmarking Foundational Components in Advanced Retrieval-Augmented Generation: Experimental Results

-\textbf{Retrieval Quality} The retrieval performance varies sensibly across the three datasets, with the poorest quality observed on DropQA in Table~\ref{main_conr_retrieval}.
-Since DropQA requires advanced paragraph understanding and discrete reasoning~\cite{RanLLZL19}, it presents a greater retrieval challenge.
-The NDCG metric reflects that the basic retrieval model performs reasonably well in relevance and ranking accuracy on HotpotQA and NaturalQA datasets.
+The retrieval performance varies sensibly across the four datasets, with the poorest quality observed on DQA and FQA in Table~\ref{main_conr_retrieval}.
+Since DQA requires advanced discrete reasoning~\cite{RanLLZL19} and FQA demands paragraph understanding of financial documents, it presents a greater retrieval challenge.

+\textbf{i.
+Different datasets should focus on different testing metrics.} The NDCG metric reflects that the basic retrieval model performs reasonably well in relevance and ranking accuracy on HotpotQA and NaturalQA datasets.
 Ignoring ranking accuracy, a high Hit@10 score (>0.8) indicates a substantial likelihood of retrieving semantically relevant document blocks.
 The Hit@1 metric measures the ability to return the correct answer as the top-ranked result, making it suitable for tasks with a single retrieval target (e.g., the golden single passage in the NaturalQA dataset).
 However, it is less effective for scenarios requiring multiple equally prioritized context targets, as seen in the HotpotQA dataset.
-Overall, the retrieval system performs well on HotpotQA and NaturalQA but faces challenges on DropQA, possibly due to the complexity of the answer (Low Hit@1 scores reflect difficulty in retrieving the most relevant results.).
-Compared to the basic retriever in Table~\ref{main_conr_retrieval} and the advanced retriever in Table~\ref{advanced_conr_retrieval}, the highlighted results indicate that incorporating additional matching information can enhance retrieval effectiveness.
+Overall, the retrieval system performs well on HotpotQA and NaturalQA but faces challenges on DropQA, due to the complexity of the answer (Low Hit@1 scores reflect difficulty in retrieving the most relevant results.).

+\textbf{ii.
+To improve retrieval performance, priority should be given to retrieval and post-retrieval.} Compared to the basic retriever in Table~\ref{main_conr_retrieval} and the advanced retriever in Table~\ref{advanced_conr_retrieval}, the highlighted results indicate that adopting advanced retrieval modules, which integrate additional matching information, can enhance retrieval effectiveness.
 For example, RRFusion combines dense vectors with keyword retrieval, and the sentence window includes the context of chunk nodes in the retrieval objects.
-Additionally, it is observed that reranking methods can markedly improve performance, particularly for challenging retrieval tasks such as DQA.
-For instance, both Both BGE-RRK and Jina-RRK outperform the basic retriever.
+Specifically, it is observed that reranking methods can markedly improve performance, particularly for challenging retrieval tasks such as DQA and FQA.
+For instance, both BGE-RRK and JINA-RRK outperform the basic retriever.
+This is because the reranker can evaluate the relevance of retrieved data, prioritizing content most likely to provide accurate and relevant answers.
+By allowing the LLM to focus on these top-ranked contexts during answer generation, it significantly enhances the accuracy and quality of responses.